 Here are some factors that may cause a fund's value to move up and down:

 Risk that the market value of investments may change due to a number of factors.
-These can include chnages in economies, world events (such as pandemics), the performance of individual entities, the regulatory environment, investor sentiment, political events, inflation, and interest and currency rates.
+These can include changes in economies, world events (such as pandemics), environmental events, climate change, the performance of individual entities, regulatory changes, investor sentiment, political events, inflation, and interest and currency exchange rates.

 Active management risk

 Risk that arises from the Investment Manager ANZ Investments, or external fund managers’, active management of investments.

 As an active manager, ANZ Investments makes decisions about what proportion of each asset class to hold, what investments to hold, and the level of currency exposure.
 If ANZ Investments, or the external fund managers choose investments that underperform, the value of the fund may fall.

 Risk that arises from the use of derivatives where the value is derived from the performance of another asset, or index (such as a share market index), an interest rate or an exchange rate.

 For example, investment losses could be caused by changes in the value of the underlying assets, indices or rates.

 Risk of changes in the value of the fund due to exposure to riskier assets.
 Funds that invest in more growth assets (such as equities, listed property and listed infrastructure) may go up and down in value more over the short term, than funds that invest in more income assets (such as cash and cash equivalents, and fixed interest).